 Jamaica is a constitutional parliamentary democracy.
-In national elections in 2016, the Jamaica Labour Party led by Prime Minister Andrew Michael Holness won 32 of the 63 seats in the House of Representatives.
-The party maintained a majority through by-elections in 2017, 2018, and 2019.
-International and local election observers deemed the elections transparent, free, and fair but noted isolated incidents of violence leading up to and on election day.
-Observers deemed the by-elections transparent, free, fair, and peaceful.
+In national elections on September 3, the Jamaica Labour Party, led by Prime Minister Andrew Michael Holness, won 48 of the 63 seats in the House of Representatives.
+International and local election observers deemed the elections transparent, free, fair, and generally peaceful.

-The prime minister has general authority over the Jamaican Defence Board and as chairman of the board has responsibility for defense-related matters including command, discipline, and administration.
+The Ministry of National Security is the bureaucratic home of the Jamaica Defense Force and directs policy over the security forces.
+The prime minister has authority over the Jamaican Defense Board and as chairman of the board has responsibility for defense-related matters including command, discipline, and administration.
 He is the de facto minister of defense.
-The Ministry of National Security is the bureaucratic home of the Jamaica Defence Force (JDF) and directs policy over the security forces.
-The Jamaica Constabulary Force (JCF) is the country’s police force.
+The Jamaica Constabulary Force is the country’s police force.
 It has primary responsibility for internal security and has units for community policing, special response, intelligence gathering, and internal affairs.
-When the prime minister and Parliament declare a state of emergency, the JDF has arrest authority and operational partnership alongside the JCF.
+When the prime minister and Parliament declare a state of emergency, the Jamaica Defense Force has arrest authority and operational partnership alongside the Jamaica Constabulary Force.
 The Passport, Immigration, and Citizenship Agency has responsibility for migration.
 Civilian authorities maintained effective control over the security forces.
+Members of the security forces committed some abuses.

-Significant human rights issues included reports of arbitrary and unlawful killings by government security forces; arbitrary detention; harsh and life-threatening conditions in prisons and detention facilities; corruption by officials; and forced child labor.
-The law criminalizes consensual same-sex activity between men, but the government did not enforce the law during the year.
+Significant human rights issues included: numerous reports of unlawful and arbitrary killings by government security forces; harsh and life-threatening conditions in prisons and detention facilities; arbitrary arrest and detention; serious corruption by officials; lack of accountability for violence against women; and sex and labor trafficking.
+The law criminalizes consensual same-sex sexual conduct between men, but the government did not enforce the law during the year.

 The government took some steps to investigate and prosecute officials who committed human rights abuses.
-Nonetheless, there was a general sense that there was not full and swift accountability for all officials alleged to have committed human rights abuses.
+Nonetheless, there were credible reports that some officials alleged to have committed human rights abuses were not subject to full and swift accountability.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from: